 On average men are much more promiscuous than women.
 Homosexual men demonstrate similar behaviours to heterosexual men.
 Regardless of orientation, men have a drive to engage in penetrative sex and to enjoy the eroticism of being physically intimate with a lover.
 Lesbian women are rarely promiscuous.
 Lesbians have long-term relationships based on emotional attachments.
-Lesbians enjoy spending companionable time together and engaging in affectionate sex play, such as kissing, cuddling and sensual touching.
-Lesbian relationships are not necessarily focused on genital stimulation but if they do, their lovemaking focuses on the clitoris.
+Lesbians enjoy companionable activities and engage in affectionate sex play, such as kissing and whole-body caressing.

-Women’s behaviours are determined by their personality and attitudes including their amenability to offering a male lover an opportunity for penetration as well as their willingness to pleasure and be pleasured by a lover.
+Women’s behaviours are determined by their personality and attitudes.
+This includes their amenability to offering a male lover an opportunity for penetration as well as their willingness to pleasure and be pleasured by a lover.
 Women might admire an attractive man but if he displayed his erect penis, they would run a mile.
-Men do not use the teasing behaviours women use because they are actively looking to participate in sexual opportunities.
+Men do not use the teasing behaviours women employ because men are actively looking to engage in sexual opportunities.

 If a woman behaves in a sexually provocative way, a man concludes that she has taken deliberate steps to arouse him.
 He assumes that she knowingly behaves in this way to obtain the intercourse that his erection can provide.
 He assumes she is happy with the consequences of her actions.
 Women instinctively want to be admired by men because it is a means of obtaining male protection.
-Women are not necessarily aware how their provocative behaviour affects a man because women do not have a sex drive.
+Women are often quite unaware of how their provocative behaviour affects a man because women do not have a sex drive.
 They come to accept that men want intercourse in exchange for offering protection.